Shandong Rondy Composite Materials Co., Ltd.

 Key Differences Between Standard and High-Temp Fire Blankets

-High-temperature fire blankets are engineered for heavy-duty environments, capable of withstanding temperatures up to 1076°F (580°C).
-These blankets are ideally suited for extreme heat scenarios, such as welding operations and foundries, where intense heat exposure is common.
-On the other hand, standard fire blankets typically handle lower temperatures, making them more appropriate for home use, such as extinguishing fires in kitchens or around small appliances where the heat threat is not as severe.
+High Temperature FireBlanks Heavy-duty fire blankets developed for heavy-duty applications, with a maximum temperature resistance up to 1076°F (580°C).
+Well suited for extreme heat applications, including welding and foundries.
+By contrast, traditional fire blankets are usually rated for lower temperatures, making them more suitable for domestic use in the home e.g. to put out fires in kitchens or across small appliances where the threat of heat is not as severe.

 HT800 Fire Blanket: Core Features for Extreme Heat